 A change in ownership may result in an increase to your property taxes.
 If a transfer is between parent and child or between spouses, it may be excluded from reappraisal in certain circumstances.
 If you have any questions, please call (619) 531-5848.

-In order to change the name as it appears on assessment records, a new deed should be recorded.
+In order to change the name as it appears on assessment records, a new deed would need to be recorded to reflect that change.
 Record the notarized deed in the San Diego County Recorder's Office along with a Preliminary Change in Ownership Report.
 For recording information, call (619) 238-8158.We recommend that you seek legal advice and assistance from an attorney before filling out documents that affect the ownership of your property.

 Boats and aircraft are taxable and appraised annually at full market value.
 Their value is determined by reviewing purchase information and comparable sales.
 Information on their location and ownership is obtained from the State Department of Motor Vehicles, the United States Coast Guard, the Federal Aviation Administration, and on-site inspections of all marinas and airports.
 For more information, call (858) 505-6200.